xue9230/portfolio/README.md

 making statistical analysis in R studio and Python, and learn the whole process how to deal with data,

-but also in the business area, I have learnt
+In the business area, I have learnt

 The knowledge about the project management, the ethical of the busines, and the knowledge about business analysis

-By these knowledge, I can help the company make the analysis plan for the products or service, also I can assist the project managenment team to complete the task.
+By these knowledge, I can help the company make the analysis plan for the products or service, help them to find out the problems for their concerns. meanwhile I can assist them to make predction and decision in the future.
+Also I can work with the project managenment team to complete the task by using my project managenment practices.

-Most analysis job are done by team, during the studying in the college, we have a lot of group work, I am able to listen to my colleagues' needs, respect others, and make compromises.
+Most analysis job are done by teams, during the studying in the college, we have a lot of group work with other students, I am able to listen to my classmates' needs, respect others, and make compromises.
 I can lead when it's called for, but I can also contribute equally to the team when it's appropriate.